MohammedYaseerPasha/adf-sftp-blob-databricks-etl-pipeline/README.md

 This design ensures automation, scalability, and controlled file processing.

 🏗️ Architecture Diagram

-(You will paste the diagram image here — I’ll explain below how to create it.)

 🔄 End-to-End Flow Explanation
 Step 1 – Get Metadata from SFTP